 FDR reads Depression era letters from citizens asking

-recounts the New Deal programs designed to help in
+the New Deal programs designed to help in the days

 Jobs: CCC, TVA, PWA, CWA, WPA